narenelumalai/music_track/README.md

-To Execute the code rum the below command go run main.go
+To Execute the code run the below command go run main.go